dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 #### `horizontalEdgeThreshold: 20`

-When caption `x` position is less than this value, it'll get class `pswp__dynamic-caption--on-hor-edge`.
+When the caption `x` position is less than this value, it'll get class `pswp__dynamic-caption--on-hor-edge`.
 You may use it to apply different styling, such as horizontal padding.

 #### `mobileCaptionOverlapRatio: 0.3`

-A ratio defines the amount of horizontal empty space before the mobile caption switches to "overlap" layout.
+A ratio defines the amount of horizontal empty space before the mobile caption switches to an "overlap" layout.
 For example, if it's set to 0.3 - the caption will start overlapping the image when more than 30% of horizontal space is not occupied by an image.
 If you set it to 0 - the caption will always overlap.
-If you set it to 1 - the caption will always shift the image (unless it's taller than viewport).
+If you set it to 1 - the caption will constantly shift the image (unless it's taller than the viewport).

 #### verticallyCenterImage: false

-If enabled, the image will always be vertically centered in the remaining space between caption and the rest of viewport.
-If set to false (default value) - the image will lift up only if caption does not fit below.
+If enabled, the image will always be vertically centered in the remaining space between the caption and the rest of the viewport.
+If set to false (default value) - the image will lift up only if the caption does not fit below.

 ### Styling